Connect with us!

 • Report the accident.
 Most employers have specific procedures for reporting workplace accidents and injuries.
 Notify your manager through these channels as soon as possible.
 Stick to the basic details and avoid accepting blame.

 • Seek legal advice.
-Contact a knowledgeable construction accident attorney in Florida to discuss your case and learn your rights and legal options under the law.
+Contact our knowledgeable construction accident attorneys in Florida to discuss your case and learn your rights and legal options under the law.

 These steps we’ve provided will not only help make a difference in your physical and emotional health and well-being.
 They also help to protect your interests and preserve key evidence if you decide to file a personal injury claim in the future.